-Cost to replace a kitchen sink
+Cost to Replace a Kitchen Sink

-The kitchen sink may be one of the most used areas in your home.
-Kitchen sink prices range widely thanks to such a variety of materials and styles available.
-Prices range from around $45 to $3,000 — and you’ll need to include installation costs in your budget, which can add another $300 or so.
+Kitchen sink prices range widely thanks to such a variety of materials and styles — from as low as $45 up to $3,000 — with an average cost of around $1,140.
+You’ll need to include installation costs in your budget, which can add another $300 or more.

-New kitchen sinks can cost anywhere from $45 to over $3,000.
+New kitchen sinks can cost anywhere from $45 to over $3,000, with an average of around $1,140.

 Jump to insightInstallation costs range between $300 and $800.